Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 A) Anti-Gay

-This position is that both sexual orientation and homosexual activity are sexually immoral, Conservative Christians tend to forgive lawsuits among believers, selfish ambition, greed, gluttony, pride, envy, jealousy, lust, cheating, swindling, discord, hatred, drunkenness, anger, gossip, and slander while condemning LGBTQ+ as well as divorce and remarriage and common-law relationships.
-Why the difference?
+Conservative Christians tend to forgive lawsuits among believers, selfish ambition, greed, gluttony, pride, envy, jealousy, lust, cheating, swindling, discord, hatred, drunkenness, anger, gossip, and slander while condemning LGBTQ+ as well as divorce and remarriage and common-law relationships.
+In their view, homosexuality is different:

 B) Welcoming LGBTQ+

-This position welcomes all people into the congregation.
-However, LGBTQ+ are seen as sinners who must repent and become straight.
-If you do not turn away from same-sex relationships, you cannot partake in Holy Communion.
-If you repeatedly return to your same-sex partner, they may accuse you of repeatedly crucifying Christ.
-As long as you remain same-sex-oriented or practice same-sex relationships, you cannot be a full member or lead in worship services.
+They may say you must repent on every same-sex activity and returning to your same-sex partner is repeatedly crucifying Christ.
+If you do not turn away from same-sex relationships, you cannot be confirmed as a full member, take Holy Communion, or lead in worship.
 It is very common for Christian churches to say they are welcoming while holding a hidden agenda to convert gays to straight (12).

 C) Accepting LGBTQ+

-This position welcomes all people and accepts that homosexuality is the way you were created and not a sin.
-However, they believe that homosexual activity is incompatible with obedience to God's will (13).
-Same-sex oriented people must "go and sin no more."
+Same-sex-oriented people must "go and sin no more."
 Under this view, homosexuals are welcome and do not need to repent of the way God made them, but must be celibate to be sexually moral.
 You may participate in Holy Communion and lead in worship as long as you remain celibate.

 D) Affirming LGBTQ+

-This position is that sexual immorality does not include homosexuality.
-It is inaccurate to think that Paul included homosexuality on a list of vices.
-Original translations and context indicate that Paul's letters were more likely condemning things like manstealing, kidnapping, slave traders, sex trafficking, managing prostitutes, and men exploiting young boys as prostitutes.
-Adultery, unfaithfulness, and promiscuity are sexually immoral behaviours.
+Both homosexuals and heterosexuals are sexually immoral if they are unfaithful, promiscuous, or commit adultery against their partner.
 These are the wrongs of which we can repent and behaviours that we can change.
-Being same-sex-oriented is not a choice based on idolatry or the worship of false gods.
+Being same-sex-oriented is not a choice, is not idolatry, is not a sin.
 All believers are called to be faithful to their partner, regardless of orientation.
 This passage about sexual immorality is not likely related to homosexuality at all!
-(14)
+(16)

-God is the author of your sexual orientation, loves you and wants to bring life in all its fullness.
+God is the author of your sexual orientation, loves you and wants to bring you life in all its fullness.
 Letting God reign in your heart does not change your orientation.
 Sexual orientation and faithful relationships of consenting adult homosexuals are not immoral or sinful and do not require repentance or change.
 Jesus seems to acknowledge that some men are born and created to be not sexually oriented towards women (Matthew 19).
 You cannot change your height, your freckles or how you are made.
 What you can do is be faithful, loyal, kind, generous, and just.

-Megachurch evangelical pastor Andy Stanley was recently criticized because he stated that there are gay people, and gays are not straight people with a sin problem (15).
+Megachurch evangelical pastor Andy Stanley was recently criticized because he stated that there are gay people, and gays are not straight people with a sin problem (17).

-1 Corinthians 6:12-20 Quote and Refute
+1 Corinthians 6:12-20 Abuse of Freedom

 After discussing how the readers used to be unrighteous and now, through Christ, are righteous, Paul discusses how believers are abusing their freedom.
 He cites this abuse of freedom as the root cause of the immoral behaviours described in chapters 5 and 6.